 Royal Botanic Gardens, Kew

-Group Rates: Pre-paid groups of 15 or more - Adults £14.45, Concessions £12.75
+Group Rates: Discounted rates available for groups of 15 or more

 Coach/car parking: Car parking at Brentford Gate entrance.
-Limited free parking for coaches along Kew Road and around Kew Green - subject to availability
+Limited free parking for coaches along Kew Road and around Kew Green - subject to availability.

 Length of visit: 4 hours

-Location: Kew Gardens is just 30 minutes from central London with excellent transport links by road and rail.
+Location: Kew Gardens is just 30 minutes from central London, with excellent transport links by road and rail.
 5 minutes' walk from Kew Gardens underground station and 10 minutes' walk from Kew Bridge national rail station.
 Easy access from the M3, M4 and M25.